mlcampbell1/applied-programming-book/content/work_environments.md

+# Interactive Work Environment

-# Weblab at CAU Kiel
+## Weblab at CAU Kiel

 For the module "PherWiss: Angewandtes Programmieren" we will use a web-based interactive computing environment to do the exercises.
 The URL of the platform is https://weblab.uni-kiel.de and it is based on [Jupyter Lab](https://jupyterlab.readthedocs.io/en/stable/).